Minimally Invasive Procedures

 Diagnostic Endoscopy

-Whether your pet has a respiratory, urinary, or gastrointestinal problem, our clinicians might discuss endoscopy (also called rhinoscopy, bronchoscopy, or cystoscopy) as a possible next step in investigating their health problems.
-This procedure involves the use of a camera to gain access to the organ of interest and get samples for analysis.
-Though endoscopy does require anesthesia, no incisions are performed and most of our patients go home on the same day or the following day with no activity restrictions.
+When investigating respiratory, urinary, or gastrointestinal issues in your pet, our clinicians may recommend endoscopy (also known as rhinoscopy, bronchoscopy, or cystoscopy).
+This procedure utilizes a camera to access the organ of interest and obtain samples for analysis.
+While endoscopy requires anesthesia, it is non-invasive, and most patients are discharged the same day or the following day with minimal activity restrictions.

-In addition to allowing us to see and sample organs we are inspecting, endoscopy can also be used to remove foreign bodies from the stomach or airways without resorting to surgery.
+Beyond visualization and sampling, endoscopy can facilitate the removal of foreign bodies from the stomach or airways without resorting to surgery.

 Urethral Stenting